ws-garcia/VBA-CSV-interface/docs/examples/advanced-examples.md

 >Converting delimiters to `vbLf` is an overheating operation.
 Use this functionality only after confirming that you cannot import your file using other methods.
 {: .text-grey-dk-300 .bg-yellow-000 }

-After executing the \[EXAMPLE3\] we obtain the correct number of fields, as shown in the following image.
+After executing the \[EXAMPLE3\] we obtain the correct number of records, as shown in the following image.

 ![CSV interface results](CSV interface results.png)